 This document provides helpful tips to view the initial set of hardware drop counters on a Nexus 5000 switch.
-This document is primarily for engineers who need immediate assistance to troubleshoot connectivity and/or performance problems on a Nexus 5000 switch.
+This document is primarily for engineers who need immediate assistance in order to troubleshoot connectivity and/or performance problems on a Nexus 5000 switch.

 Identify Packet Drops

-- Determine if the end devices are in the process of flowcontrol.
+Determine if the end devices are in the process of flowcontrol.
 If so, enter the show interface flowcontrol and show interface priority-flow-control commands multiple times in order to check for any link-level pause.
 Frames or PPP frames are generated on the interfaces.

-- Determine if the MAC address is correctly recorded in the software and hardware for the end devices.
+Determine if the MAC address is correctly recorded in the software and hardware for the end devices.
 If there is an issue with connectivity over the VLAN Switch Virtual Interface (SVI), then look for the respective MAC address on both Virtual Port Channel (vPC) peer switches in the hardware and software.

-- Enter these commands:
+Enter these commands:

-- show mac address-table address
+show mac address-table address

-- show platform fwm info hw-stm | inc <mac>
+show platform fwm info hw-stm | inc <mac>

 Check for Queuing Drops